 Discounted parking at the conference venue (a $6 daily rate) is available to conference attendees.
 Validation instructions will be available at conference registration.

-Our host hotel in Milwaukee is the InterContinental Milwaukee, located on 139 E. Kilbourn Ave in downtown Milwaukee.
-Centrally located, the hotel is 0.4 miles from the conference venue, a half mile from the Milwaukee Public Market and one block from the Milwaukee Riverwalk.
+Our host hotel in Milwaukee is the InterContinental Milwaukee, located at 139 E. Kilbourn Ave in downtown Milwaukee.
+Centrally located, the hotel is 0.4 mile (650 m) from the conference venue, a 0.6 mile (900 m) from the Milwaukee Public Market, and one block from the Milwaukee Riverwalk.
 In addition to the fine dining restaurants in the hotel, they also offer an experience restaurant concept called Table 75.
-All of the ingredients at Table 75 are sourced within 75 miles.
+All of the ingredients at Table 75 are sourced within 75 miles (120 km).

 A special conference rate of $149 per night ($99 per night for students) is available:

 As a hotel alternative, we are offering lodging at Marquette University’s Straz Tower at 915 W. Wisconsin Ave.
-This building sits on the eastern edge of the Marquette University campus and is 0.8 miles from the conference venu.
+This building sits on the eastern edge of the Marquette University campus and is 0.6 mile (900 m) from the conference venu.
 These single rooms are spacious and air-conditioned with private bathrooms.
 Furnishings include extra-long twin beds, dressers, desks, and chairs.
-Bed and bath linens, an alarm clock/radio and complimentary wi-ii are also provided.
-The building boasts 24-hour front desk services, common areas on each floor, coin-operated laundry and vending machines.
+Bed and bath linens, an alarm clock/radio, and complimentary Wi-Fi are also provided.
+The building boasts 24-hour front desk services, common areas on each floor, coin-operated laundry, and vending machines.
 Room rates are $56 per night.
-To book, contact Carrie Enea at email@example.com or by telephone at +1.414.288.7887.
+To book, contact Carrie Enea at <email@example.com> or by telephone at +1.414.288.7887.

 Sponsorship and exhibit opportunities are available, including (inter alia) receptions, focus groups, and publishers’ tables.
-For more information, see the 2018 exhibitor form.
+For more information, see the 2018 exhibitor form (PDF).